History

 Dave Lawrence reading to children

-David Lawrence Jr. chaired the task force on school readiness that led to an important law consolidating early childhood education and child-care programs into one integrated program.
+David Lawrence Jr. chairs the Task Force on School Readiness, leading to a landmark law that consolidates early childhood education and child care into one integrated program.

 1999

-Two generous and public-spirited Miami couples, Dr. Jane and Gerald Katcher and Jan and Daniel Lewis, together with David Lawrence Jr., formed The Early Childhood Initiative Foundation, which became a national model for high-quality early childhood development, care and education.
-The foundation’s work promoted a dramatic increase in high-quality childcare and early learning centers, and helped tens of thousands of children get health insurance coverage.
+Two generous and public-spirited Miami couples—Dr. Jane and Gerald Katcher, and Jan and Daniel Lewis—join David Lawrence Jr. to form The Early Childhood Initiative Foundation.
+The foundation becomes a national model for high-quality early childhood development, care, and education.
+Its work drives a dramatic rise in high-quality child care and early learning centers, and helps tens of thousands of children gain health insurance coverage.

 2001